Fingerprint, voice, iris and multifactor identification are being rolled out to increase security

 Video: Payment biometrics go beyond mobile fingerprint scanners

-Two-factor and multi-factor
+Two-factor and multi-factor authentication

 The rollout of biometrics by banks and card issuers ties into a broader push toward two-factor authentication or multi-factor authentication, which requires two items such as a piece of knowledge (a password or PIN), a physical object such as a credit card or unique identifier such as an iris scan or fingerprint.
 In other words, something you know, something you have or something you are.